Klaudioz/PolyAnalyzer/README.md

 **Overview**
 This script is a Python tool for analysing Polymarket prediction markets, specifically designed for Liquidity Providers (LPs).
-It fetches real-time market data via the Polymarket ClobClient API, calculates estimated LP rewards per $100 provided (using geometric and simple means), computes annualized volatility across time windows (1h to 30d), and outputs results to CSV files or Google Sheets.
+It fetches real-time market data via the Polymarket ClobClient API, calculates estimated LP rewards per $100 provided (using geometric and simple means), computes annualized volatility across time windows (1h to 30d), and outputs results to CSV files.
 Markets are ranked by reward potential while factoring in risk (volatility/reward ratio).

 Key outputs: